Disputes and other measures

 In particular, at present:

-- four Users were declared bankrupt.
-With regard to all four User, Snam Rete Gas obtained measures for admission to the list of creditors for the receivable owed, plus interest;
+- three users were declared bankrupt and Snam Rete Gas obtained measures for admission to the list of creditors for the receivable owed, plus interest;

 b) Unpaid receivables after 23 October 2012